 If Bates was not on his way to an emergency call, he was required to obey the traffic laws like everyone else.
 Police officers are generally required to follow all posted traffic laws.
 An exception is made, however, if an officer is on the way to an emergency call.
 The fact that Bates’ sirens and emergency lights were not on does not necessarily mean that he was not responding to an emergency call.
 Officers are not required to turn their lights and sirens on when responding to calls, although it is generally recommended that they do.

 Bates, currently serving his eleventh year with the Broward Sheriff’s Office, has previously been involved in another accident while on patrol.
 According to the Sun Sentinel, in 2009 Bates entered an intersection with his emergency lights and sirens on and was hit by an SUV.
 The SUV then collided into another car; drivers and passengers in all three vehicles sustained minor injuries.
 The accident was later determined to be preventable.

 Have you or a family member been injured in an auto accident that you believe may have been caused by someone else’s negligence?
 If so, you may be legally entitled to monetary damages.
-Please, feel free to call one of our experienced Plantation accident attorneys to see what we can do for you.
+Please, feel free to call one of our experienced Pembroke Pines accident attorneys to see what we can do for you.
 And remember, our services don’t cost you a penny unless we are able to recover for you.
+We speak english & spanish.